Submitty/SysadminTools/pam_accounts/readme.md

 # PAM Authentication Accounts Script
-Readme June 26, 2018
+Readme August 7, 2018

 ### accounts.php
-This is a command line script that will read the submitty 'master' database and create PAM authentication accounts, password checked by Kerberos, for all Submitty users.  *This script is not used with database authentication.*
+This is a command line script that will read the submitty 'master' database and create authentication accounts for all Submitty users for PAM.

+**This script is not used with Submitty database authentication.**

 ---

-The semester must be either manually specified as command line argument `-t`, or guessed by calendar month and year with command line argument `-g`.
+One of the following command line parameters is required.
+They are listed in order of precedence.  e.g. `-a` overrides `-t`.

+- `-a` Create authentication accounts for all instructor users of all courses and student, grader, and mentor users in all *active* courses, regardless of term.
+- `-t [term code]` Specify which term to create authentication accounts.
+- `-g` Guess the term code, based on calendar month and year, to create authentication accounts.
+- `-r` Remove student, grader, and mentor authentication accounts for all *inactive* courses, regardless of term code.
+Instructor authentication accounts are not removed.

 For example: